You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 Check travel updates for your planned route before you leave in case of delays or road closures, and make sure everyone has a good breakfast, a drink and a toilet break before you head off.

-Small things like the type of bag you pack can make a big difference: a small backpack may be easier to carry than a satchel or tote bag, and leave your hands free to assist your loved one or push their wheelchair.
+Small things like the type of bag you pack can make a big difference: a small backpack with padded straps may be easier to carry than a satchel or tote bag, and leave your hands free to assist the older person or push their wheelchair.

 If you’re all ready to go on your trip, don’t let a bit of rain put you off.

-No matter how well you plan your journey, it might still cause your loved one some anxiety on the day itself.
+No matter how well you plan your journey, it might still cause some anxiety on the day itself.
+Look into support for getting out and about with the elderly if it eases their worries.

 If you’re driving, you’ll likely want to stop regularly to give them a chance to stretch their legs.
 Music and snacks can also help keep them calm when traffic starts to get a little hectic, and you can avoid big jams altogether with a SatNav.